cloudposse/docs/content/tutorials/atmos-getting-started.md

 atmos terraform deploy fetch-location --stack=example
 ```

-Even though this component didn't have any resources, your deploy’s `apply` step will utilize the [`external`](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/data_source) data source to invoke the component's `fetch_location.sh` script and output your city, region, and country (found by your IP address).
+Even though this component didn't have any resources, your deploy’s `apply` step will utilize the [`http`](https://registry.terraform.io/providers/hashicorp/http/latest/docs/data-sources/http) data source to invoke a request to `https://ipwhois.app/json/` and output your city, region, country, and latitude + longitude (found by your IP address).

 Awesome, we've got a component applied, but that would've been pretty trivial to do without `atmos`, right?
 We consolidated down 3 commands into one which is great, but we can do a lot better...
 Let's show you where `atmos` really provides value: Workflows.